Main Content

 expand all

-Water condensation rate in the moist air flow.
+Water condensation rate that leaves the moist air flow, returned as a physical signal.
+The value of this port does not include the portion of condensation that is entrained as water droplets.
 The condensate does not accumulate on the heat transfer surface.

 Parameters